 The best portable camping toilet for you depends on your camping habits.
 If you usually just drive to the campground and maybe walk for 10-15 minutes, any of the portable toilets featured here are okay for you.
 If you don’t have to carry a toilet for hours on end, even the heavier ones are worth considering.

 But if you prefer to hike for miles and miles until you find the best possible spot to spend the night under the stars, you will need to sacrifice convenience for weight.
 You need a toilet that’s easy to carry for all those miles and not something that will have you stopping for rest every 15 minutes.

 However, the bulkier toilets have one advantage – you can usually separate the seat from the tank, so two people can carry the different parts.
 This makes it much more convenient to hike for hours with a 14lb toilet, especially if you’re hiking with a group of people.
 You can take turns carrying the parts, so nobody gets too tired because of the heavy potty!

-However, bear in mind that the cheaper toilets that don’t have a waste tank require you to use waste bags with them.
+However, bear in mind that the cheaper portable toilets that don’t have a waste tank require you to use waste bags with them.
 These range in prices from some $15 to $25 for a pack of 10.
-If you intend to use your toilet quite often, it is actually cheaper in the long run to get a pricier flushing toilet now.
+If you intend to use your toilet quite often, it is actually cheaper, in the long run, to get a pricier flushing toilet now.